breachrabbit/breachrabbit-hostpanel-pro/README.md

 ## Troubleshooting

 - If you previously saw `Refusing to operate on alias name or linked unit file: lsws.service`, pull latest installer and rerun it.
-- The installer now auto-detects the proper OpenLiteSpeed unit (`openlitespeed.service` / `lshttpd.service`) and falls back to `lswsctrl` when needed.
+- The installer now auto-detects the proper OpenLiteSpeed unit (`openlitespeed.service` / `lshttpd.service`) and intentionally does not enable `lsws.service` aliases; it falls back to `lswsctrl` when needed.